 According to Sally Jean Cunningham, author of Great Garden Companions, catnip planted near collard greens keep flea-beetle damage to a minimum.
 Of course, now you’ve got to keep the cat away, too.

-One companion planting tactic uses a second crop of the same plant as a companion.
-This is called intercropping.
-You can practice undercropping one of two ways.
-You can “undersow,” meaning that you sow the second crop once the first crop has just started to grow.
-Or, you can “overseed,” which is when you sow the second crop after the first crop is fairly well grown.
+One companion planting tactic uses a second crop of the same plant as a companion, which can be done in one of two ways: You can “undersow,” meaning that you sow the second crop once the first crop has just started to grow, or”overseed,” which is when you sow the second crop after the first crop is fairly well grown.